 “It’s not what you know, it’s who you know.”
 This expression rings true for many professions, and medicine is no exception.
-Whether you’re a physician, a physician assistant, a nurse practitioner, or an allied health professional, nurturing a network of colleagues can help open doors at any stage of your career.
-Here, we offer six tips to help healthcare providers cultivate a robust and beneficial professional network.
+Whether you’re a physician, a PA, or a nurse practitioner, nurturing your network of colleagues can open doors at any stage of your career.
+These six networking strategies for healthcare providers can help you build and cultivate your own medical professional network.

 1. Join professional organizations

 There are countless organizations, associations, and societies you can join, whatever your specialty.
 Maintaining a professional membership and actively participating in association activities is a great way for healthcare providers to learn from the experiences of colleagues and keep current on the developments in their specific field.

 It also provides an excellent opportunity to become noticed and increases the chances of connecting with people who can provide the right advice and endorsements at key points in your career.

 Among the perks of a professional organization membership are invitations to various conferences, workshops, seminars, and virtual events.
 Don’t be too quick to decline these invitations.
 Events like these offer the opportunity to mingle with a wide range of peers, which can be a powerful networking tool.
 You can pick a conference that is nearby, travel to a place you’re interested in visiting, are attend a virtual event.

 Check the agendas for speakers or topics that may intrigue you.
 Also, look outside your primary specialty to expand your perspective.
 Once you’re there, introduce yourself to as many new people as possible and be sure to wear a name badge.
 If you make a connection, be sure to get their contact info for later follow-up.